Kookie-Pls/Python-Projects/README.md

-A variety of Python problems solved by yours truly.
+Various Python projects ranging from mathematical problems to simple games.